opnfv/apex/docs/release/installation/verification.rst

 -------------------

 Once the deployment has finished, the OPNFV deployment can be accessed via the undercloud node.
-From the jump host ssh to the undercloud host and become the stack user.
-Alternativly ssh keys have been setup such that the root user on the jump host can ssh to undercloud directly as the stack user.
+From the Jump Host ssh to the undercloud host and become the stack user.
+Alternatively ssh keys have been setup such that the root user on the Jump Host can ssh to undercloud directly as the stack user.
 For convenience a utility script has been provided to look up the undercloud's ip address and ssh to the undercloud all in one command.
 An optional user name can be passed to indicate whether to connect as the stack or root user.
 The stack